luca-bassoricci/gitlab/doc/user/project/working_with_projects.md

 1. Select **Delete project**
 1. Confirm this action by completing the field.

-Projects in personal namespaces are deleted immediately on request.
-For information on delayed deletion of projects in a group, please see [Enable delayed project removal](../group/index.md#enable-delayed-project-removal).

-## Project settings
+## Project visibility level

-Set the project's visibility level and the access levels to its various pages and perform actions like archiving, renaming or transferring a project.
+Set the project's visibility level and the access levels to its pages and perform actions like archiving, renaming, or transferring a project.

 Read through the documentation on [project settings](settings/index.md).

-## Project activity
+## View project activity

 To view the activity of a project: